4mbl/notion-api-wrapper/README.md

 });
 ```

 By default the search uses the `Name` property, but you can specify a different property.
-By default the search looks for excact matches, but you can modify that behavior too.
+By default the search looks for exact matches, but you can modify that behavior too.

 ```ts
 import { searchFromDataSource } from 'notion-api-wrapper';